-Are You Sure It’s OK to Use Wallpaper in a Bathroom?
+Are You Sure It’s OK to Use Wallpaper in Bathrooms?
 Really sure?

 We installed this black and white lattice wallpaper (unfortunately no longer available) in our guest bathroom and it’s held up beautifully!